RInfant90/project-practice/README.md

 # project-practice
 Practicing git &amp; github

-Created a project
+Today we.
+- Created some folders
-Wrote code
+- Wrote program
-Solved a problem
+- Solved a problem